For SellersMarket Data

 Technology Services / Managed Service Providers (MSPs)

-MSPs with high Monthly Recurring Revenue (MRR) percentages trade at the top of this range.
-The key differentiator is the percentage of revenue that is contracted and recurring vs. project-based.
+MSPs demonstrating a high proportion of Monthly Recurring Revenue (MRR) command the upper end of this range.
+The critical differentiator is the percentage of revenue derived from contracted, recurring services versus project-based engagements.

 • MRR > 70% of revenue: 8-12x EBITDA